“There was given me a thorn in the flesh . . . ”

 Paul’s thorn appears to be a man (inspired by Satan) who was obsessed with discrediting Paul and his ministry.

 This man followed Paul wherever he traveled, beginning in South Galatia (Acts 14ff.).
-He sought to undermine Paul’s work.
+He was from the church in Jerusalem, most likely an ex-priest or an ex-Pharisee.
+And he sought to subvert Paul’s gospel and undermine Paul’s work.

 This “messenger” or “servant” of Satan was in league with a group of others who followed him (Galatians 1:7; 5:12).
 They followed in Paul’s footsteps to the churches in Galatia, probably Thessalonica, and then to Corinth (he possibly could have been the leader of the “super-apostles” that Paul mentions in 2 Corinthians 11).